lLukii/Transformer-From-Scratch/README.md

 # Transformer-From-Scratch
-My implementation of the Transformer architecture from scratch—no hugging face, bert, etc...
+My implementation of the Transformer architecture from scratch—no hugging face, pytorch impl, etc..